deborahelizabethpadilla/MockupToArticle/README.md

 * HTML

-**Testing The App:**
+**Testing The Web Page:**

-* Download the project to your computer from this project page.
+* Download the project to your computer.
-* Once the project is downloaded, open the .xcodeproj file from the folder.
-* Run the project either using the iPhone simulator or your device.
-I recommend running the project on the latest iPhone device.
-It should be compiled with the latest version of Xcode.
-* If you choose to download it on your device, please plug in your device to your computer and make the device target your device model.
-Then click 'run'.
+* Right click and open with Google Chrome browser.

 **Closing:**